lvndry/toast/apps/frontend/AUTHENTICATION_SETUP.md

 ## 2. Configure Environment Variables

-Create a `.env.local` file in the `apps/frontend` directory with the following variables:
+The `.env.local` file has been created with placeholder values.
+Update it with your actual Clerk keys:

 ```env
 # Clerk Authentication